meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 Software is full of circular dependencies if you look deep enough.
 Compilers written in the language they compile are the most obvious example, but not the only one.
 To compile a kernel, you need a running kernel.
-How do you break this cycle?
-Since the [bootstrapping problem][bootstrappable] has first come to my attention, I've been drawn to this unique area of software engineering.
+Linkers, build systems, shells.
+Even text editors, if you want to write the code instead of just downloading it.
+How do you break this cycle?[^cycle] Since the [bootstrapping problem][bootstrappable] has first come to my attention, I've been drawn to this unique area of software engineering.
 Not out of fear that someone would try to implement a [trusting trust] attack, but simply as an interesting challenge.  <!-- more -->

 11 years ago, [*vanjos72* described on Reddit][thought-experiment] what he
 calls a thought experiment: what if you were locked in a room with an IBM PC,